matclaveria/EMVS_audio_restoration/README.txt

 Results for Expectation-maximisation for variable selection in audio restoration.

--Folder results denoising_1 contains audible results of the denoising experiment of Section IV.1 (short instrument/timbre excerpts)
+-Folder denoising_1 contains audible results of the denoising experiment of Section IV.1 (short instrument/timbre excerpts)
--Folder results denoising_2 contains audible results of the denoising experiment of Section IV.2 (long polyphonic excerpt).
+-Folder denoising_2 contains audible results of the denoising experiment of Section IV.2 (long polyphonic excerpt).
--Folder results missing_data contains audible results for the experiment of Section IV.3 (short glockenspiel excerpt and long trumpet recording).
+-Folder missing_data contains audible results for the experiment of Section IV.3 (short glockenspiel excerpt and long trumpet recording).

 When the results reported results have been obtained by averaging over many realisations